-To schedule a vasectomy, a deposit of $100 (payable by Visa or MasterCard credit/debit card only) is required of all patients (If you do not have a credit card account, pre-paid Visa/MasterCards are available at many stores.)
+To schedule an Easy VasectomyⓇ, a deposit of $100 (payable by Visa or MasterCard credit/debit card only) is required of all patients (If you do not have a credit card account, pre-paid Visa/MasterCards are available at many stores.)
 The deposit is fully refundable until 7 calendar days prior to the appointed vasectomy date, non-refundable thereafter for either cancellation or postponement.
 If we receive payment from your insurance company, your deposit will be refunded less deductibles and co-payments.

 |Total Vasectomy Cost||$640 **|

 *The initial consultation is not required.
 We charge you $144 (or bill insurance) if you need a consultation prior to vasectomy. **This is a discounted rate (20% off) for patients who pay with cash, check, or charge card.
 When we apply for payment to insurance companies, a higher standard rate structure is used.

 **According to the Federal Tax Code, the expenses of attaining medical treatment to correct a functional impairment (sterility in the case of vasectomy reversal) are tax-deductible once the total medical expenses for the tax year (including what is spent for health insurance) exceeds 7.5% of adjusted gross income.
 This includes the reversal fee, airfare, mileage expenses at $0.50 per mile, and lodging expenses up to $50 per night.

 Health insurance often covers vasectomy.
 Within the same company, some plans may cover and others may not.
 If you have health insurance, call your insurance company (the phone number should be on the back of your card).
 Here are the important questions: